Skinning maps are finite-to-one: Introduction

 We now sketch the main steps of the argument and state some intermediate results of independent interest.
 In this sketch we restrict attention to the case of a $3$-manifold $M$ with \emph{connected} boundary $S$.
 Let $X \in \T(S)$ be a marked Riemann surface structure on the boundary.

 \emphpoint{Step 1.
 Construction of an isotropic cone in the space of measured foliations.}

 The defining property of this cone in $\MF(S)$ is that it determines which quadratic differentials $\phi \in Q(X)$ have dual trees $T_\phi$ that admit ``nice'' equivariant maps into trees on which $\pi_1M$ acts by isometries.
-Here an isometric embedding is the prototypical example of a nice map, though the results also apply to the \emph{straight maps} considered in \cite{dumas:holonomy} and to certain partially-defined maps arising from non-isometric trees with the same length function.
-In the case of straight maps, we show:
+Because of the way this cone is used in a later step of the argument, here we must consider actions of $\pi_1M$ not only $\R$-trees but also on $\Lambda$-trees, where $\Lambda$ is a more general ordered abelian group.
+And while an isometric embedding of $T_\phi$ into an $\R$-tree on which $\pi_1M$ acts is the prototypical example of a nice map, we must also consider the \emph{straight maps} defined in \cite{dumas:holonomy} and certain partially-defined maps arising from non-isometric trees with the same length function.